Q: What exactly is Web analytics and what kind of information does it provide?

 Q: Why is this data so valuable to small business owners?

 A: Yes.
 For small retailers you can almost think of this as a videotape of watching someone walk through your store shopping.
 You’ll know what they added to their carts, and can think about where the product was on the website and how they got to it—similar to thinking about a brick-and-mortar layout and merchandising.
 For service-based businesses, you can study the effect on your audience of different types of sales pitches.
 By digging into analytics, we can study what pages cause people to contact us, and which ones don’t.
-In both cases, you can use that data to make website improvements, or think about price and policy, and then make improvements to collateral and sales approach.
+In both cases, you can use that data to make website improvements, or think about price and policy, and then make improvements to collateral and sales approach, and that’s why a website is important for any business, and you can create them and improve them using a WordPress membership plugin to have a good style on your website.

 Q: What are some key metrics small business owners should pay attention to?